Energy Working Group

 How to Get Involved?

 Join the Energy Working Group and select Communities of Practice through the GCAP registration form linked below.
-As you complete the GCAP registration form, indicate which Working Groups and CoPs you would like to join.
-Learn more and join the LAC Bioenergy CoP by clicking on the initiatives above.
-By becoming a GCAP member, you will receive regular updates on events, activities, and opportunities related to GCAP and your CoPs.
+As you complete the GCAP registration form, indicate which Working Groups and Communities of Practice you would like to join.
+By becoming a GCAP member, you will receive regular updates on events, activities, and opportunities related to GCAP and your Communities of Practice.

 Contact secretariat@globalclimateactionpartnership.org with questions.